CanonicalLtd/canonical-kubernetes-third-party-integrations/cdk-netapp-trident/README.md

 ubuntu@ip-172-31-20-236:~/trident-installer$ kubectl get pv NAME                             CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS    CLAIM                      STORAGECLASS   REASON    AGE default-netapp-ontap-pvc-4372b   2Gi        RWO            Delete           Bound     default/netapp-ontap-pvc   default                  1m trident                          2Gi        RWO            Retain           Bound     default/trident
 ```

 You should be able to see this inside the CloudManager as well:

 ![netapp mounted](https://raw.githubusercontent.com/CanonicalLtd/canonical-kubernetes-third-party-integrations/master/cdk-netapp-trident/images/NetApp-OnCommand-ontapmounted.png "NetApp Mounted")

 If you're interested in doing some proper testing, try to deploy some containers which require PV.
 One example is Minio Storage, and [a demo workload exists for this here](https://github.com/CanonicalLtd/canonical-kubernetes-demos/tree/master/cdk-minio).
-Everytime you create a new PV it should also be created inside the NetApp cloud manager, so you can manage the volume, back it up, etc using this tool as well.
+Every time you create a new PV it should also be created inside the NetApp cloud manager, so you can manage the volume, back it up, etc using this tool as well.

 ## Known Issues and Workarounds

+There is currently a problem with Trident during installation when it creates its initial volume, this has been described in more detail as part of the deploying Trident section, but a bug is also open for this here: [https://github.com/NetApp/trident/issues/124](https://github.com/NetApp/trident/issues/124).

 If you're seeing an error within the NetApp Cloud Manager that a stack already exists even though it is deleted it is most likely because it still exists in CloudFormation.
 Go to CloudFormation and delete the stack to remove the error: